 Select a stock from the drop-down menu to load the data:

-This is a simple example of using a real-time data source in SpreadJS, but it can be done in many ways.
+This is a simple example of JavaScript real time data manipulation in SpreadJS, but it can be done in many ways.
 With the added power of charts and data binding in SpreadJS, you can do more than display the data.

 Thanks for following along.
 Feel free to leave any comments below.
 Happy Coding!